 This ultimate combo is every self respecting adrenaline junkies’ dream.

 Location: Abel Tasman National Park – Start at Marahau

 Free pick up: Motueka, Riwaka, Kaiteriteri, Marahau

 Skydive: After your canyoning trip you will either drive or get driven from Marahau to Skydive Abel Tasman in Motueka for a 16,500ft skydive.
-Note: if the weather conditions are not suitable for a skydive it might be rescheduled for another day.
+Note: depending on the time of year and / or conditions, your skydive might be scheduled for another day.